1937 Croydon typhoid outbreak: Addington well

-By 1937, when Croydon's population was around 250,000, around 40,000 people, or between one-sixth and one-fifth of Croydon received its water supply from the Addington well sunk into chalk ground in 1885 at Addington.
+By 1937, when Croydon's population was around 250,000, around 40,000 people—between one-sixth and one-fifth of Croydon—received their water supply from the Addington well sunk into chalk ground in 1885 at Addington.
 The Addington well, 250 feet deep and 10 feet wide, was one of five wells that supplied Croydon, and it collected water from the surrounding ground, some of which housed cesspools and a pig farm.

 Along with the Stroud Green well, the Addington well fed the Addington Well Pumping Station.
 The water was then filtered, chlorinated and filtered again before being pumped into the Addington reservoir and fed through what was termed a "high level system".
 As the water was already at high risk from contamination, the Croydon Corporation installed a number of methods to filter and clean the water, in 1908, 1928, and 1936.
 These included an ozone plant, rapid pressure filters, a chlorinating plant and an ammoniating plant.

 However, the filters and chlorinator worked together and it was not possible to operate them separately.
 This point would later cause problems when the filters required repairs.
 Worrying levels of the bacteria E. coli in the Addington well water resulted in regular chlorination from 20 July 1936, but without any continuous record of its use.
 Both the reservoir and well waters were supposedly tested monthly, until the end of April 1937, when for no explainable reason except by "mere oversight", it stopped.